Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_bill_of_materials.md

 ### Mainboard with Enhanced Security Patch

-> It has been noticed that this Mainboard has a small chance of some unusual behaviour and the author is trying to fix these exceptions within the firmware.
-Building this board is not recommended at this time.
+> We have noticed that this mainboard may exhibit some abnormal behavior.
+This could lead to unexpected reboots and even damage the 24V to 3.3V power conversion circuit.
+Our preliminary findings suggest that the issue may originate from the SS54 diode located at position D4 in the upper-right corner of the board.
+If you plan to produce this board, we recommend not soldering this diode.
+Instead, directly bridge the pads using copper wire, solder, or a resettable fuse.
-If you wish to build the BMCU-C, you can also use the original Mainboard {.is-warning}
+{.is-warning}